 These branches will then break out with subsequent actions.
 So a customer that opens the email and completes the form will have a different interaction than someone who doesn’t open the email at all.

 Email marketing and social media may be the most common automation, but there are many different automation applications with chatbots quickly growing in popularity.

 Chatbots are also known as conversational agents and they mimic written or spoken speech to simulate human interaction.
 They can be implemented across multiple different platforms and avenues.
 So anywhere from Facebook Messenger to your website can feature a chatbot.

 Artificial intelligence has made these bots even more human-like, adapting to customer data and behaviours in real time.
-They are quickly becoming a favourite application for customers because of their convenience and customization.
+They are quickly becoming a favourite application for customers because of their convenience and customisation.

 Creating your marketing automation process